dmbarbour/glas/docs/GlasNamespaces.md

 Applications define 'settings' to guide final configuration of the runtime, a 'main' method to represent program behavior, 'http' and 'rpc' methods to handle events.
 See [glas apps](GlasApps.md).
 Application methods are generally `Env -> Program`, allowing the program to interact with the runtime via callbacks.

+## Hierarchy

+The proposed convention in glas is to represent hierarchical structure in a 'flat' namespace by use of dotted paths within the names.

+The namespace model can easily represent hierarchical Env structures, and build a syntax around it.
+But the flat namespace simplifies translation, inheritance, override across boundaries.
+Also, due to the casual ability to pack up a prefix, e.g. `t:({ "" => Prefix }, e:())`,

+but it does complicate translations

+It isn't difficult to represent first-class hierarchical namespaces in glas.
+We could support a dotted-path syntax to select definitions from Env objects in the namespace.
+But the proposed convention

+ But favored convention is a flat namespace
+ * with dots in the names.
+These are almost equivalent, but the latter
+ *
+ *
+ * The convention for glas is to favor a large, flat namespaces
+ * instead of hierarchical environments.
+The two are roughly equivalent,
+ * but a flat namespace is easier to translate and less confusing when